Healthy Homes Assessment Strathmore Park

 What We Do

-As building inspectors, we handle all elements that come with professional home examinations.
-We are there to ensure you make the right choice when it comes to purchasing your next property.
+As building inspectors we handle all aspects involved in expert house inspections.
+We are here to ensure that you make the correct choice when it comes to purchasing your next property.

-We offer a wide range of services to ensure that you are fully aware of the state of any property that you might be thinking of buying or selling along with other solutions.
+We offer a wide range of services to make sure that you are completely aware of the state of any property you could be contemplating buying or selling in addition to other solutions.

-Not only do we work with you , but we also collaborate with a number of big clients like the local authorities, banks, and insurance companies.
-They seem to enjoy our reassurance provided, because of the information contained in our building inspection reports.
+We do not just work with you but we also work with some large clients including the local authorities, banks, and insurance companies.
+They seem to appreciate this peace of mind provided, thanks to the information included in our reports on building inspections.

-With our systematic method of conducting your house inspection and the most up-to-date software technology including digital photos imbedded into the document, you can actually see any issues identified.
-With our comprehensive report, it’s easy to understand why we have so many customers who recommend our service to family members and friends.
+With our systemised approach to your inspection of your home as well as the latest technology in software that incorporates digital images into the reports, you can actually see any issues that may be discovered.
+With our comprehensive reporting it is easy to understand why we get so many clients recommending our service to family and friends.

 Comprehensive House Reports